avary/stoolap/docs/_docs/architecture/transaction-isolation.md

 ### Transaction IDs and Timestamps

-- Each transaction is assigned a unique transaction ID (`TxnID`)
+- Each transaction is assigned a unique transaction ID (`txnID`)
-- Read timestamps are assigned when the transaction starts
+- Begin timestamps are assigned when the transaction starts
 - Commit timestamps are assigned when the transaction commits
 - Timestamps are used to determine data visibility between transactions